5g-media/FaaS-VIM-Exercises/exercise1/README.md

 curl <ipaddress>:5000/hello
 ```

-You see hello message.
+You should see hello message.
 Congragulations !

 Hit ^D to exit the container.
-It automatically deleted.

 ## What next

-Next, we will develop the same VNF this time creating is as a black-box openwhisk action.
+Next, we will develop the same VNF this time creating it as a black-box openwhisk action.

 Continue to [2nd excercise](../exercise2)